omnigres/omnigres/extensions/omni_seq/docs/id.md

 ---
-title: Prefixed Sequences
+title: Distributed IDs
 ---

 <!-- @formatter:off -->
-# Prefixed Sequences
+# Sequences and Distributed IDs

 You may have learned that one of the current limitations of Postgres logical replication is that [sequence data is not replicated](https://www.postgresql.org/docs/current/logical-replication-restrictions.html):